ekcorso/AirPodsPushupTracker/README.md

     cd pushup-tracker
     open PushupTracker.xcodeproj
     ```
 3. Build and run the project on your preferred device.
+Note: sensor data like that delivered by AirPods cannot by accessed by the Xcode simulator, so full testing will require building the app to a physical device.

 ## Usage